minhtcai/unsloth-multi-gpu-vision/README.md

 3. The root cause seems to be related to gradient checkpointing
 4. Can run with DeepSpeed.
 5. Tested of 2x L4
-6. Working with GRPO for VL model.
+6. Working on GRPO for VL model.